giovannilupi/dsa/notes/Dynamic programming.md

 We need to consider all subsets whose total weight is smaller than the total capacity, and from them, pick the subset with the maximum profit.
 We obtain all subsets by considering two cases for each item:

 1. The item is included in the subset.
-In this case, the subest has the value of the n$th$ items chosen plus the maximum value obtained by remaining $n-1$ items and remaining weight.
+In this case, the subset has the value of the n$th$ items chosen plus the maximum value obtained by remaining $n-1$ items and remaining weight.
 2. The item is not included in the subset.
 Then, the subset value is equal to the maximum value obtained by $n-1$ items.

 ```C++